Guides → Playground & Guide → Credit Decoder - What Is an AI Credit Actually Worth?

 Use cases

 Pre-loaded scenarios for the most common applications.
-Click a tab to see realistic numbers — then the "Try this scenario" button to load it into the calculator above.
+Click a tab to see realistic numbers, then hit "Try this scenario" to load it into the calculator above.

 $250.00 / month ≈ $3,000 / year